-(c) Should disclosure of any information or material covered by this Agreement be sought by way of subpoena, court order, administrative decree or by any means while the same is in the possession of a recipient, or anyone acting for, or at the direction of, a recipient, the recipient shall advise the disclosing party of this promptly (unless prohibited by law, regulation, judicial or arbitrator's order from doing so) and subsequently confirm its advice in writing.
-In addition, it shall provide the disclosing party by the most expeditious means available with copies of any papers seeking the disclosure of such information together with copies of all material sought if the same exist and are under the recipient's control.
-The recipient shall not disclose any Confidential Information voluntarily in such circumstances and shall, if requested to do so by the disclosing party, take appropriate action to safeguard the confidentiality of such information including, but not limited to, at the disclosing party' s expense, seeking a protective order of a court of competent jurisdiction.
-If, in the absence of a protective order or the receipt of a waiver of the provisions of this section by the disclosing party, in the opinion of recipient's counsel, recipient is legally required to disclose Confidential Information or else stand liable for contempt or suffer other censure or penalty, the recipient may disclose such information without liability hereunder, provided, however, that it shall only disclose that portion of such Confidential Information which it is legally required to disclose.
+(c) Should disclosure of any information or material covered by this Agreement be sought by way of subpoena, court order, administrative decree or by any means while the same is in the possession of a recipient, or anyone acting for, or at the direction of, a recipient, the recipient shall advise the disclosing party of this promptly (unless prohibited by law, regulation, judicial or arbitrator's order from doing so).
+In addition, it shall provide the disclosing party by the most expeditious means available with copies of any papers seeking the disclosure of such information.
+The recipient shall, if requested to do so by the disclosing party and at the disclosing party’s expense, take appropriate action to safeguard the confidentiality of such information including, but not limited to,seeking a protective order of a court of competent jurisdiction; provided, however, if, in the absence of a protective order and in the opinion of recipient's counsel, recipient is legally required to disclose Confidential Information or else stand liable for contempt or suffer other censure or penalty, the recipient may disclose such information without liability hereunder.
+Any such disclosure shall be limited to that portion of such Confidential Information which the recipient is legally required to disclose.

-(d) Upon completion of its use or examination of the Confidential Information or at any sooner time upon the demand of the disclosing party, the recipient shall return to the disclosing party making such request, all Confidential Information of such party, including any copies or partial copies thereof and material containing Confidential Information and shall purge any Confidential Information from all computer and other data storage systems, and certify to the disclosing party in writing that it has done so provided, however, that a recipient shall not be required to return or destroy information which has been provided to (i) its board of directors or (ii) any regulatory agency having jurisdiction over the recipient.
-The obligations under this Agreement, however, shall survive such occurrence.
+(d) Upon completion of its use or examination of the Confidential Information or at any sooner time upon the demand of the disclosing party, the recipient shall return to the disclosing party making such request or, at the option of the recipient, destroy all Confidential Information of such party, including any copies or partial copies thereof and material containing Confidential Information and shall purge any Confidential Information from all computer and other data storage systems and shall certify to the disclosing party in writing that it has returned or destroyed the disclosing party’s Confidential Information; provided, however, that a recipient shall not be required to return or destroy any Confidential Information which has been (i) provided to its board of directors, (ii) provided to any regulatory agency having jurisdiction over the recipient or (iii) stored in an archived computer system backup made in accordance with the recipient’s security and/or disaster recovery procedures..
+The obligations under this Agreement, however, shall survive each such occurrence.

 (e) Each party reserves the right to limit access to its premises, facilities, equipment, contractors, data, material, information and personnel.
-To the extent any such access may be required to perform the tasks described in Section l(a) above, the party requiring such access shall take all necessary steps to insure that all representatives of such party and anyone acting on its behalf, shall comply with all applicable security regulations of the party controlling such premises.
+To the extent any such access may be required to perform the tasks described in Section l(a) above, the party requiring such access shall take all necessary steps to insure that all Representatives of such party and anyone acting on its behalf, shall comply with all applicable security and access regulations and requirements of the party controlling such premises.

-(f) A disclosing party shall be advised of all agents, representatives, sub-contractors, consultants and others which the recipient desires to grant access to such disclosing party's Confidential Information.
-A recipient shall not grant access to any such person without the consent of the disclosing party.

-(g) This Agreement represents the entire understanding of the parties hereto with respect to the subject matter hereof and may not be waived or changed orally.
+(f) This Agreement represents the entire understanding of the parties hereto with respect to the subject matter hereof and may not be waived or changed orally.
 In the event any provision of this Agreement shall be held by a court to be illegal, invalid or unenforceable, such determination shall not affect the legality, validity or enforceability of the remaining provisions hereof.